Forest Bathing (Shinrin-Yoku): What It Is, Benefits & How to Start

 What Is Shinrin-Yoku?

 Shinrin-yoku literally means “bathing in the forest atmosphere.”
+In English, it is usually translated as forest bathing.

 You are not hiking for performance.
 You are not counting steps.
 You are not trying to achieve anything.